 However, research shows that dogs are deficient in amylase.
 Moreover, their gastrointestinal tract is short (actually suitable for a raw meat diet), making it hard to process raw vegetables and absorb nutrition.
 All this can put a lot of stress on their digestive system.
 On the other hand, cooked carrots are easier to digest, allowing your pet to absorb more nutrients.
 In fact, carrots is one of the few foods that shows higher nutritional value after cooking (boiling).

 Moderation is the key, no matter how healthy the food is.
 Too much intake of carrots won’t be tolerated by your pet’s digestive system.
-You can add few small cut pieces of carrot sticks to his daily meals, but make sure that your dog does not indulge in carrots, not even occasionally.
+You can add few small cut pieces of carrot sticks to his daily meals, but make sure that your dog does not over indulge in carrots.

 Disclaimer: The information provided in this article is solely for educating the reader.
 It is not intended to be a substitute for the advice of a veterinarian.